 Serving 27 counties, the Central Pennsylvania Food Bank is the largest non-profit food distribution organization in central PA.
-The Food Bank solicits, inventories and distributes food and other donated products to more than 800 partner agencies (food pantries, soup kitchens, shelters, etc.) that directly serve people struggling with hunger.
-The Food Bank distributes more than 32 million pounds of food and grocery products.
-That is the equivalent of 27 million meals!
+The Food Bank solicits, inventories and distributes food and other donated products to more than 1,000 partner agencies and programs (food pantries, soup kitchens, shelters, etc.) directly serving people struggling with hunger.
+The Food Bank distributes more than 48 million pounds of food and grocery products.
+That is the equivalent of 40 million meals!

 Serving THE FOLLOWING COUNTIES

 Adams, Bedford, Blair, Bradford, Centre, Clearfield, Clinton, Columbia, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Juniata, Lancaster, Lebanon, Lycoming, Mifflin, Montour, Northumberland, Perry, Potter, Snyder, Sullivan, Tioga, Union and York

 - RESPECT: We respect the inherent worth and dignity of every person and treat all with justice, equality and compassion.
 We honor the lives, concerns and stories of people in need and expect our partners to do the same.
 We accept one another and encourage diversity of thoughts and ideas.